FIUS/ICGE2/scriptsAndTools/README.md

 Most scripts will fail if an argument is missing

-## Scripts to be used by developpers
+## Scripts to be used by developers
 Don't use the other scripts, except if you know what you are doing.

 | Name | Description |